Can your object detector detect people and horses in the following image?

 We have come a long way in the advancement of computer vision.
 Object detection algorithms using AI have outperformed humans in certain tasks.
-But why is it that it is still a challenge to detect a person if the image is rotated 90 degrees, a cat if it lying in an uncommon position or an object if only part of it is visible.
+But why is it that it is still a challenge to detect a person if the image is rotated 90 degrees, a cat if it lying in an uncommon position, or an object if only part of it is visible?

-A lot of models that have been created for object detection and classification since AlexNet in 2012, and they are getting better in terms of accuracy and efficiency.
-However, most of of the models are trained and tested in ideal scenarios.
+A lot of models have been created for object detection and classification since AlexNet in 2012, and they are getting better in terms of accuracy and efficiency.
+However, most of the models are trained and tested in ideal scenarios.
 But in reality, the scenario where these models are used are not always ideal: the background may be cluttered, the object may be deformation, or maybe occluded.
-Take an example of the images of cat below.
-Any object detector trained to detect cat will, without failure, detect the cat in the image on the left.
+Take an example of the images of the cat below.
+Any object detector trained to detect a cat will, without failure, detect the cat in the image on the left.
 But for the image on the right, most detectors may fail to detect the cat.

-Tasks that are considered trivial for humans is certainly a challenge in computer vision.
+Tasks that are considered trivial for humans are certainly a challenge in computer vision.
 It is easy for us humans to identify a person, regardless of the image in any orientation or a cat in different poses, or a cup viewed from any angle.